Reading Subtext: Evaluating Large Language Models on Short Story Summarization with Writers: Writers and Data

 \section{Writers and Data}

-Given the problems with using stories that may have contents or analysis available online, we want to find skilled writers with unpublished stories they are willing to share.
-We therefore recruit writers through MFA listservs, posts on X, and direct emails.
+To avoid using stories that may have contents or analysis available online, we find skilled writers with unpublished stories they are willing to share.
+We recruit writers through MFA listservs, posts on X, and direct emails.
 Once writers express interest, we screen for skill by writer education level and/or portfolio.
 Finally, we obtain their informed consent by sharing an infosheet on the study, which explains the task of sharing their stories and evaluating summaries, and includes how their work will be used as outlined in IRB protocol AAAU8875 (see full infosheet in Appendix \ref{sec:consent}).
 We ask two questions to determine the background of the writers: 1) Do you have an undergraduate or MFA writing degree?, and 2) Have you previously published any of your writing?
 To protect writers' anonymity, we use anonymous IDs to collect and store all the data.
 In line with \citet{chakrabarty2023art} and \citet{ippolito2022creative}, who use 8 and 13 writers respectively, our recruited group consists of 9 skilled writers -- 8/9 possess a writing degree, and 7/9 have previously published writing.

-Each writer is given the opportunity to submit short stories that they have written and not published anywhere online.
+Each writer is given the opportunity to submit short stories that they have written and not published anywhere online (see interface in Appendix \ref{sec:interface}).
 We limit the writers to five stories at most, so one writer does not dominate the data.
 Four writers choose to submit five stories, and five submit one story, resulting in a dataset of 25 stories.
 We compensate the writers for their submitted stories and evaluations.
 Table \ref{tab:datasets} shows some summary statistics for this data.
-None of the stories exceed 9900 tokens in length, and for the purpose of analysis, we consider performance across three length buckets: short (<3300 tokens), medium (3300-6600 tokens), and long (6600-9900 tokens).
-Token count is computed as the average of the GPT-4 tokenizer\footnote{\url{https://cookbook.openai.com/examples/how_to_count_tokens_with_tiktoken}} count and the Llama2 tokenizer\footnote{\url{https://huggingface.co/docs/transformers/model_doc/llama2\#transformers.LlamaTokenizer}} count as Claude does not have a publicly available tokenizer.
+None of the stories exceed 9900 tokens in length, and we show statistics by different story length buckets: short (<3300 tokens), medium (3300-6600 tokens), and long (6600-9900 tokens).
+Token count is computed for each story as an average of the GPT-4 tokenizer\footnote{\url{https://cookbook.openai.com/examples/how_to_count_tokens_with_tiktoken}} count and the Llama2 tokenizer\footnote{\url{https://huggingface.co/docs/transformers/model_doc/llama2\#transformers.LlamaTokenizer}} count.
+Claude does not have a publicly available tokenizer, so we cannot include its token count in this average.